tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ==Changelog==
+1.2.5 -
+   Misc. changes:
+   * Updated Simulated Point Defence from 0.91 to 0.92 - this will not make the ship target projectiles that have same parent and target ID (update for compatibility with the SG Drone weaponry from CanonicalAlteranTechnologies).
 1.2.4 -
    Potential optimization Fixes:
    * Updated Turrets script to 0.999 - it is just a tiny bit cleaner.